ESPRESSO MACHINE PARTS GUIDE: MACHINE AND GRINDER TERMS TO KNOW

-The equipment you use in the daily operation of your espresso business is an integral part of your trade.
-Understanding how they work together is as important as knowing how to use them.
+The equipment you use in the daily operation of your coffee business is an integral part of your trade.
+Understanding how all the parts work together is as important as knowing how to use them.

 Group Head